Skip to content

 How much is an apartment in Austin, TX?

-The median apartment in Austin, TX rents for $1,681 per month across 23 mapped neighborhoods.
-Prices are refreshed every 24 hours from each property's leasing system.
+The median apartment in Austin, TX rents for $1,671 per month across 23 mapped neighborhoods.
+Prices are refreshed every 24 hours.

 Where can I find the most affordable apartments in Austin, TX?

-The most affordable areas tracked are Milwood, Austin 78748, Bluff Springs, South Austin, East Riverside - Oltorf.
+The most affordable areas tracked are Milwood, Bluff Springs, East Riverside - Oltorf, South Austin, Austin 78748.
 Each has its own filtered listing on the Austin, TX apartments page.

 Looking for the best deal?